Website Copywriting: The Complete Guide for Beginners (2022)

 - How can you help them right now?

 This may be your one and only chance.
-They may never visit your site again.
-You’ve got them, so how can you tempt them to take action NOW, not later.
-Not tomorrow or next week.
-NOW!
+You’ve got them, so how can you tempt them to take action now, not later?

 When it comes to scarcity, you can learn a lot from eCommerce sites.

 You now know three other people are looking at the same room you’re interested in.

 What if they reserve it before you do?

 There are many ways to achieve this type of urgency: